 - Beware of hungry birds.
 At this time of year food can be scarce and birds are hungry.
 If you’re growing fruit and vegetables, it makes sense to net your crops to keep birds at bay.
 You can also feed your garden birds to discourage them from attacking your produce.
 Check which birds habitually visit your garden and buy food that’s specially formulated for them.

 - Divide your bulbs.
 Unless of course, like many areas of the country, you’re experiencing an early spring (or a winter that never got too chilly) and they’re already on the way up.
 We’ve heard reports of snowdrops flowering in the Yorkshire Dales already, and in the south of England the bluebells are in full leaf.
 If that’s you, it might be best to leave bulb-dividing until next year!

 - ‘Prune in’ readiness.
 If you’re lucky enough to have a delicate, beautiful, gnarly-trunked wisteria at your place, this time of year is the ideal time to prune.
 The same goes for hardy, evergreen and overgrown, deciduous hedges.
 Cut them back hard for healthy new growth, and do it now before the birds start nesting.
 Nesting time could come early this year, so sooner is better than later.

 Your conservatory climbers will also be ripe for pruning.
 They ‘know’ the season even under glass, and will be quietly preparing themselves for this year’s brilliant display.

-- Seeing the wood for the trees – This is the best time of year for looking at the bare bones of your garden and seeing where improvements can be made.
-It’s planning time and the lack of leaves makes it very clear where you need to prune, cut back, add more plants or dig up and re-plant existing ones.
+- Seeing the wood for the trees.
+This is the best time of year for looking at your garden and seeing where improvements can be made.
+The lack of leaves makes it very clear where you need to prune, cut back, add more plants or dig up and re-plant existing ones.